 Kathmandu Staff Team

 Jamuna Shrestha Bhattarai has two postgraduate degrees and 19 years’ experience in the development sector.
 Based in the Kathmandu office of CRN, she leads the CRN team in Nepal.
 She is interested in building resilience in communities and providing good quality education, healthcare and job opportunities for children and their families who are struggling to secure their basic needs and rights.

 Roshna Lama, Accountant

 Roshna Lama has worked at CRN Nepal since 2007.
-She has a BA in Management Accounting and Finance, and other qualifications in Finance and Accounting Systems and computer training.
+She has a BA in Management Accounting and Finance, as well as qualifications in Finances and Accounting Systems and computer training.